| | | | |

 Instructions

-1. In a medium bowl, stir together mango, red onion, cilantro, 1 Tbsp jalapeño, lime juice, and salt.
+2. Next, Make The Mango Salsa.
+In a medium bowl, stir together mango, red onion, cilantro, 1 Tablespoon jalapeño, the lime juice, and the salt.
+Stir to combine well, then taste and add more jalapeño, lime juice or salt, as needed.

 Notes